aws-amplify/amplify-backend/.changeset/great-mugs-warn.md

 '@aws-amplify/sandbox': patch
 ---

-start streaming function logs if deployment successful
+do not stream function logs if stack does not exist